W R Burner (Minister of the Gospel)

 He prayed that God would inject fear in them, those that were in direct opposition to God; having placed their hope in man who was but frail, and moral.
 That nations may know that they were in sin, guilt, and danger, needing to be of a repentant nature; seeking Almighty God, who is able to save the soul.

-A Sunday school commentary noted: All around us are the signs that modern man refuses to accept the fact that sin is his problem.
+It was noted that all around us are the signs that modern man refuses to accept the fact that sin is his problem.
 Many no longer call homosexuality a sin but an alternate lifestyle.
 Adultery is not viewed by some as merely an expression of a woman's right.

 Many fantasize that by placing their hope in man; will put a seal of approval on ungodly lifestyles, giving them a clear conscience to participate in such with no fear of God.
 Scripture reveals the fate of those who haphazardly deal in sin without fear of reprisal: